Third National Bank (Philadelphia, PA)

 Measures

-Doors kept closed briefly; examiner Drew in charge; friends and directors pledged support.
+Doors kept closed; Examiner Drew reported in charge; bank friends and management reassured public.

 Newspaper Excerpt